kashuta/about/README.md

 ##### Hi, I'm Artem,

-- 🎓 I am currently a full stack developer at <a href='https://beinteam.ru'>BeInTeam</a>.
-I have experience in a variety of programming languages and tools, but my real passion is for web development.
-I love building things from the ground up and making them look good in the process.
+- 🎓 I am currently a Back-end developer at <a href='https://wazzup24.com'>Wazzup</a>.
+I have experience in a variety of programming languages and tools, but my real passion lies in backed development, specifically in Node and databases.
 - 👨🏼‍💻 I'm a construction management professional with over 10 years of experience.
 I recently transitioned into web development and i'm loving it so far.
-I'm a problem solver by nature and i love being able to use my skills to build amazing things.
+- 😎 I'm a problem solver by nature and i love being able to use my skills to build amazing things.
 - 🪐 Looking forward to Mars (& the rest of space), and AI-code generating
+- 💶 I have also been working on a few personal projects lately, one of which is a web app that helps you track cost of living in comparsion of other countries..

 - :mailbox: You can reach me with the links below